ietf-wg-aipref/wg-materials/ietf124/minutes.md

 Mark: interpreting as we need attachment use cases

-Farzaneh: yes needs to be transparency from declarent to those doing the declaring
+Farzaneh: yes needs to be transparency from declarant to those doing the declaring

 Timid Zehta: want more information on articulating IP/copyright of the declaring party.
 Seems counterproductive for expressing preference.
 While many want expression because they are copyright holder, others want cost(? please corroborate) of the provider making the declaration.
 Tying back to other legal rights might reduce efficacy and duplicate controls/legislation that already exists

 ### Search

-See the slildes for 4.4 Search
+See the slides for 4.4 Search

 Martin: "I think the previous search definition was better" (audience laughs)